truenas/documentation/content/en/hub/initial-setup/storage/encryption.md

 ## Conversion from GELI

 It is not possible to convert an existing FreeNAS/TrueNAS 11.3 or earlier GELI-encrypted pool to use native ZFS encryption.

+## Migration from GELI

-However, data can be migrated from the GELI-encrypted pool to a new ZFS-encrypted pool.
+Data can be migrated from the GELI-encrypted pool to a new ZFS-encrypted pool.
+If you have a support contract with iXsystems, contact support for assitance.
+Otherwise you can speak with other TrueNAS users in the [TrueNAS Community Forums](https://www.ixsystems.com/community/)
 The new ZFS-encrypted pool must be at least the same size as the previous GELI-encrypted pool.
 Two options exist to migrate data from a GELI-encrypted pool to a new ZFS-encrypted pool.
-The first method is to use `rsync` to copy the data between the pools.
+The first method is to use `rsync` or other file transfer mechanism to copy the data between the pools, `scp`, `cp`, `sftp`, `ftp`, `rdiff-backup`, etc.  Transfering your ACLs can be done with `getfacl` and `setfacl` if the chosen transfer method does not preserve ACLs.
 The second method is to use ZFS send/receive commands.

 {{% alert title=Warning color=warning %}}
 The following is an example walkthrough.
 It is not an exact step-by-step guide for all situations.
 Research ZFS [send](https://openzfs.github.io/openzfs-docs/man/8/zfs-send.8.html)/[receive](https://openzfs.github.io/openzfs-docs/man/8/zfs-receive.8.html) before attempting this.
 There are many edge cases that cannot be covered by a simple example.